couchbase/cbft/DESIGN.md

 ### ns-server's Rebalance Flow

-Still, let's recap ns-server's rebalance flow, so we understand the benefits it provides.
+Let's recap ns-server's rebalance flow, so we understand the benefits it provides.

 During rebalance, ns-server provides some advanced concurrency scheduling maneuvers to increase efficiency, availability and safety.